 - Make a donation to an organization which the mother supported.
 For instance, if the mom was a teacher, find a classroom to support–maybe donating some books or art supplies.
 Then write your friend a note describing the donation and why you chose this particular donation.

 - For very lovely gifts which are carefully selected and beautifully packaged, consider a gift from laurelbox, a company that curates gifts designed for the bereaved.
-I especially like the Adoration gift with the rose quartz theme.
-(I like symbolism and rose quartz is known as the “Stone of Universal Love.”)
+I especially like the Butterfly Garden Gift Box, with its lovely memorial garden stone.

 - Laura Goldman suggests that it can be healing to share photos or fond memories of someone’s mother who has passed away.
 If it is your mother, you can ask for people to share their memories; if it’s a friend’s mother, you can offer up a photo with a personal note – “I found this photo of your mom; she was always smiling!”